Measure at waistline.

 If you are in-between sizes, either size will fit.
 However, most folks size down to avoid having to contend with greater fabric overlap in the front and a longer secondary strap.
 If your weight fluctuates up and down, it's better to size up.

-Over the past 27 years, fewer than 5% of our customers have had to return the Back-A-Line for fitting issues.
 If you are not sure of the fit, remember that Back-A-Line offers a 30-Day Satisfaction Guarantee.
 So go ahead and give it a try!